-Collagenate is produced by Vim and Vigor, a California-based company that has been in business for over 20 years; however, it is unclear how long Collagenate has been around.
+Collagenate is produced by Vim and Vigor, a California-based company that has been in business for over 20 years.
 The product claims to avoid stimulants altogether, which is a good sign.
-You can purchase the supplement from Vim andVigor.com at $57.00 for a month’s supply, which is a bit high.
-We appreciate that Vim and Vigor avoid synthetic ingredients, but read on…
+You can purchase the supplement from the official website.
+We appreciate that synthetic ingredients are avoided, but read on…

 “Makes my heart race…Do not recommend,” said one user.

 “I took it for 6 weeks, heart palpitations stopped when I stopped taking the product,” said another.

 On the other hand, we found that some users didn’t experience negative side effects.
 “Collagenate was easy on the stomach.
 No nausea or vomiting,” said a user.

 Scroll below for one of the best products we’ve seen over the last year.

 After reading through more reviews, we found that Collagenate ingredients didn’t produce results.
 “Didn’t do anything for my joints, hair, skin, or with weight-loss,” said a customer.

 Some customers did talk about Collegenate producing results.
 “Saw a boost in energy and mobility,” commented a dieter.

 “Worked good for me.
 Lost a few pounds so far,” said another.

 In our years of research, we’ve noticed that long-term success is reduced if any part of a supplement is considered concerning, like not producing results.
 So, if dieters aren’t losing weight while using Collegenate, is this one worth your money?